Setting the scene:

 The old Alcoa chimney stack: a Lighthouse and Lookout.

-The ‘look out’: Responding to the human desire to climb and see out, the old stack now provides a 360-degree view of the exceptional and the fragile, of the land and ocean ecosystems of the GOR region.
+The ‘look out’: Responding to the human desire to climb and see out, the old stack could provides a 360-degree view of the exceptional and the fragile, of the land and ocean ecosystems of the GOR region.
 Climbing external circular stairs to the top (110m high) brings visitors to a viewing platform.

 There, through high-tech binoculars, line-of-sight distant views of, for example, Budj Bim, are overlaid with information about what’s ‘in view’, the ecology and cultural history of Tae Rak lake and the aquaculture centre.

-For those unable to climb to the lookout, the wall inside of the old stack (over six metres in diameter) displays a feed from the binoculars above for visitors to see what people above are looking at.
+For those unable to climb to the lookout, the inside space of the old stack (over six metres in diameter) displays a feed from the binoculars above for visitors to see what people above are looking at.
 This is the camera-obscura room of the lookout.

-For the lighthouse aspect: On the underside of the top platform – during daylight hours – there is a simple ‘status signal’ whose colour communicates how the GOR region is tracking against critical sustainability indicators.
+For the lighthouse aspect: On the underside of the top platform – during daylight hours – there could be a simple ‘status signal’ whose colour communicates how the GOR region is tracking against critical sustainability indicators.
 The red light in the image shows that the region is not meeting its state-government legislated greenhouse gas reduction targets.
 (More detailed information about that data is on display in the Visitors Centre, along with energy production and consumption for the region and its towns, and so on.)

 Solar Cultivation.